 The 2015–20 education and training sector strategic plan acknowledges the need to incorporate gender aspects into the sector planning and to implement gender-targeted interventions.
 In particular, it has been reported that pregnancy is one of the main reasons for female students’ dropouts, while truancy is a main reason why both girls and boys do not attend school.
 In this context, a back-to-school programme, implemented in 2013, aims to facilitate re-admission of children and youth due to pregnancy and absconding.

 Ethnic and linguistic groups

 As acknowledged in the 2015–20 education and training sector strategic plan, mother-tongue instruction has not yet been adequately addressed.
 At present, English and Setswana are the official languages of instruction.
 The instruction of other languages in primary education has been the subject of debate and would imply a revision of the current language policy.
 However, teacher aides have been employed in schools to assist learners in mother-tongue teaching and learning.

 People living in rural or remote areas

-A permanent joint initiative of the Ministry of Basic Education, the Ministry of Health and Wellness, the Social Services Department of the Ministry of Local Government, parents and NGOs has been developed by the Department for Out-of-School Education and Training (DOSET) in collaboration with UNICEF.
+A permanent joint initiative of the Ministry of Basic Education, the Ministry of Health and Wellness, the Social Services Department of the Ministry of Local Government, parents and non-government organizations has been developed by the Department for Out-of-School Education and Training in collaboration with UNICEF.
 It addresses children who have been out of school for more than a year, providing flexible education based on an alternative curriculum.

 Cooperation across sectors

-- The MoBE is in charge for curriculum development, teaching and learning, assessment, teacher recruitment and management and for Junior Secondary education infrastructure development and maintenance.
+- The Ministry of Basic Education is in charge of curriculum development, teaching and learning, assessment, teacher recruitment and management and for junior secondary education infrastructure development and maintenance.